Data Structures

 .
 Since different methods can be applied to a list versus an atomic vector, it’s important to know which one we’re dealing with.

-Vectors, especially string vectors, can change depending on how they’re created.
+The structure of a vector, especially character vectors (strings), can differ significantly based on how you create it, which in turn affects how you can work with it.
 For example, here we have two vectors that spell out the same sentence, but are not equivalent:

 x <- c("The quick brown fox jumped over the lazy dog")